 Niels has a degree in accounting and economics from The Copenhagen Business School and holds an MBA in finance and operations from New York University’s Stern School of Business.

-Bill Fedyna has over 15 years of banking experience specialising in structured finance.
-Presently a Managing Director at Stifel (formerly Sterne Agee), Bill co-heads the Structured Products Group where he trades various types of securitised assets, including corporate, loan, & mortgage-backed securities, and originates financing opportunities in sectors including commercial, residential, and renewable energy.
+Bill Fedyna has 17 years of banking experience specialising in structured finance.
+Presently a Managing Director at Stifel (formerly Sterne Agee), Bill is the Global Co-Head of the Structured Products Group where he trades various types of securitised assets, including corporate, loan, asset-backed & mortgage-backed securities, and originates financing opportunities in structured settlements and annuities plus in sectors including commercial, residential, and renewable energy.
 Bill previously worked at Chapdelaine Credit Partners, co-founding the Structured Products Group, and prior to that spent ~8 years at Merrill Lynch both in New York and London, on structured finance teams focusing on credit correlation, illiquid assets, and restructurings.

 Bill was educated at Princeton University, graduating cum laude with a B.A. in Economics and certificates in both Applied Mathematics & Finance, and at Oxford University, where he received a MSc. in Applied & Computational Mathematics.